Free Research Preview. DrugChatter may produce inaccurate information.

 Frequently Asked Questions

-A: No, it's not recommended to take Benadryl (diphenhydramine) with Lipitor due to the risk of muscle weakness, fatigue, and liver damage.
+No, it's recommended to avoid taking Benadryl with Lipitor due to the risk of muscle weakness, fatigue, and liver damage.

-A: No, it's not recommended to take Sudafed (pseudoephedrine) or Sudafed PE (phenylephrine) with Lipitor due to the risk of increased blood pressure and heart rate.
+No, it's recommended to avoid taking Sudafed with Lipitor due to the risk of increased blood pressure and heart rate.

-A: No, it's not recommended to take prednisone with Lipitor due to the risk of muscle damage and liver damage.
+No, it's recommended to avoid taking Prednisone with Lipitor due to the risk of muscle weakness, fatigue, and liver damage.

 Sources